 Sofia, Bulgaria’s historic capital city, is definitely an up and coming destination.
 With an increase in low-cost flights from other parts of Europe, as well as some serious investment in tourist sites and infrastructure, it may still be a little off your radar – but it’s time to look a bit closer!
 With affordable accommodation to match the great airfares, it’s the perfect budget destination; and if you’re looking to get to your city accommodation without breaking the bank, look no further than the city’s cheap and efficient metro line for the perfect Sofia airport transfer.

 But arriving in a new city can be daunting at the best of times.
 How easy is it to use the metro as soon as you step off the plane?
-Well, the good news is that Sofia’s metro system is pretty straightforward to use.
+Well, the good news is that getting to and from Sofia airport by metro is pretty straightforward.
 Read on for your step-by-step guide…

 IMPORTANT: The metro runs from 5am to midnight, however the shuttle bus between terminals only runs from 7am to 7pm.
-If you are arriving into Terminal 1, this means that this option is only viable if you will arrive between these times, otherwise you should plan to use buses or taxis to reach the city centre.
+If you are arriving into Terminal 1, this means that this option is only viable if you will arrive between these times, otherwise you should plan to use buses or taxis to reach the city centre, or pre-book your Sofia airport transfers with a specialist company.
 This is not a problem at Terminal 2, which you can reach at any time during metro operating hours.

 Arriving in Terminal 1

 On your exit from the plane, you will be taken by shuttle bus to the terminal building where you will pass first through immigration.
 If you are an EU national, your passport will not be stamped.
 EU citizens with national identity cards can enter Bulgaria using these rather than their passports.
 (If you are not an EU national, check with your country’s Bulgarian embassy for details of any visa requirements).